aafigure/aafigure/documentation/manual.rst

 of some sort.
 One of the main differences is typically that other tools use a description language to generate images from rules.
 This is a major difference to aafigure which aims to convert good looking diagrams/images etc. in text files to better looking images as bitmap or vector graphics.
+Here are some examples (by no means a complete list):

-Graphviz
+Graphviz_
     Graphviz is a very popular tool that is excellent for displaying graphs and networks.
 It does this by reading a list of relations between nodes and it automatically finds the best way to place all the nodes in a visually